 - greater profit potential than employee model, all else being equal

-- you can deduct the expenses of computers, cables, hard drives and cameras, plus the cost of business travel and accommodation
+- you can deduct the expenses of computers, cables, hard drives and cameras, plus the cost of business travel and accommodation if you do travel for work

 - you sink or swim on your own ability to make work happen